 - The Department of Children, Youth, and Family Services (DCYF) includes information on the licensing process, rules, and regulations.

-- Child Care Aware resources for opening and operating a child care business
+- Child Care Aware of America resources for opening and operating a child care business

 - Business Edge – free tools for participants in Early Achievers: Tools, tips, resources, discounts, templates and more to help you run your child care small businesses

-- Tom Copeland’s blog on family home child care is a great resource for individuals who are in the process of starting a child care.
+- Tom Copeland’s blog on family home child care for individuals who are in the process of starting a child care.
 The website includes useful handouts and checklists for getting started.

 - Child Care Resources in Seattle offers licensing resources, including a handbook template for Family Child Care that can be purchased.
 These documents were reviewed by the Department of Early Learning, and do not yet reflect current DCYF guidelines and new aligned WACs.